Assessor Manuals, Exemption Administration

 Property use requirements:

-Benefits under this exemption are reserved exclusively for non-residential real property that is converted to a structure used for both residential and commercial purposes.
-The portion devoted to residential construction work may not include dwelling units in a hotel.
 The cost of conversion must exceed $10,000 or a greater amount as may be specified in local law (see Local Option).
-Such conversions costs may not include ordinary maintenance and repairs.
+Such conversion costs may not include ordinary maintenance and repairs.

 Certification by state or local government: